sablier-labs/docs/docs/contracts/v2/reference/core/interfaces/interface.IAdminable.md

 ### transferAdmin

-Transfers the admin of the contract to a new address.
+Transfers the contract admin to a new address.

 Notes:

 - Does not revert if the admin is the same.
 - This function can potentially leave the contract without an admin, thereby removing any functionality that is only